Mary Mackey: Biography

 Mary Mackey was born in Indianapolis, Indiana.
 Her father was a physician.
 Her mother worked as a chemist in the Mead Johnson laboratories during World War II.
 Mackey graduated from Harvard College magna cum laude with a major in English.
 While there, she came under the influence of the father of modern ethnobotany, Richard Evans Schultes, to whom she attributes a lifelong interest in botany and ecology, themes which often appear in her novels and poetry.
 During her twenties, she lived in field stations in the then-remote jungles of Costa Rica.
 After receiving her Ph.D. in Comparative Literature from the University of Michigan, she moved to California to become Professor of English and Writer-in-Residence at California State University, Sacramento (CSUS).
-She is married to Angus Wright, CSUS Emeritus Professor of Environmental Studies, with whom she frequently travels to Brazil.
+She was married to Robert K. Colwell in 1965 until they divorced in 1972.
+Her other marriage was to Angus Wright, CSUS Emeritus Professor of Environmental Studies, with whom she frequently traveled to Brazil until his death in 2022.

 Mackey was one of the founders of the CSUS Women's Studies Program.
 She also founded the CSUS English Department Graduate Creative Writing Program along with poet Dennis Schmitz and novelist Richard Bankowsky.
 In 1978 Mackey founded The Feminist Writers' Guild with poets Adrienne Rich and Susan Griffin, author Charlene Spretnak, and novelist Valerie Miner.
 From 1989-1992, Mackey served as President of the West Coast Branch of PEN American Center involving herself in PEN's international defense of persecuted writers.
 Mackey retired from California State University in 2008.
 As of 2020, she continues to write novels and poetry.